 June 2018 | Researchers have engineered a membrane-embedded DNA nanostructure that functions as a lipid flippase.
 The pore, constructed from eight strands of DNA, can dismantle the asymmetry of a lipid bilayer at rates an order of magnitude higher than flippase proteins.
 Read more about the invention in Nature Communications.

 June 2018 | Plasmalogens are unusual phospholipids, characterized by an ether next to an alkene, a group known as a vinyl ester, that links the head group and one fatty acid tail.
 Degradation of plasmalogens can produce arachidonic acid, an important precursor to the eicosanoid family of signaling molecules; but how plasmalogens are cleaved was unknown.

 Researchers in Richard Gross’s lab at Washington University in St. Louis recently found that mitochondrial protein cytochrome C can cleave the vinyl ester.
 Because the cytochrome’s plasmalogenase activity is activated by oxidative stress, the finding hints at a link between mitochondrial oxidative stress and inflammation in conditions like ischemia and amyloidosis.
-Read the original JBC article here, or a Research Highlight contextualizing the work here.
+Read the original JBC article here, or a Research Highlight here.